EducloudAI/AI-Integration-Framework/README.md

 ## 🚀 The Problem: Scaling AI is Chaotic

 Organizations are drowning in AI experiments.
-Every application now has its own AI agent such as Copilot, ChatGPT, Gemini or custom models, each requiring prompts that quickly grow from dozens to hundreds and eventually thousands.
+Today, only some applications include an AI agent, but this is rapidly becoming the standard.
+Applications such as Copilot, ChatGPT, Gemini or custom models require prompts that quickly grow from dozens to hundreds and eventually thousands.
 This leads to critical and unanswered questions:

 *   **Governance:** How do we ensure quality, security, and compliance?
 *   **Management:** How do we version, test, and maintain prompts?